wikier/apache-marmotta-tutorial-iswc2014/ldp/README.md

     curl -i -H "Accept: text/turtle" \
         http://localhost:8080/ldp/Apache-Marmotta/ISWC2014-Tutorial

 ## Binary Data (LDP-NR)

+By default, every LDP-RS is also a container, so we can `POST` to it.
-Let's add an image to the blogpost:
+Let's add an image (an LDP-NR) to the blogpost:

     curl -iX POST -H "Content-Type: image/png" \
         -H "Slug: iswc2014" \
          --data-binary @data/iswc2014.png \
          http://localhost:8080/ldp/Apache-Marmotta/ISWC2014-Tutorial

-For LDP-NR, Marmotta automatically creates an associated LDP-SR. Now what is present at the server?
+For LDP-NRs, Marmotta automatically creates an associated LDP-SR. Now what is present at the server?

     curl -I http://localhost:8080/ldp/Apache-Marmotta/ISWC2014-Tutorial/iswc2014.png

 The `Link`-header with `rel=describedBy` refers to the LDP-SR

     curl -i http://localhost:8080/ldp/Apache-Marmotta/ISWC2014-Tutorial/iswc2014

+Additionally to the LDP defined `describedBy` link, Marmotta cross-references an LDP-NR with its associated LDP-RS using `meta` and `content` links.

 Now the Blogpost `ldp:contains` the image:

     curl -i -H "Accept: text/turtle" \
         http://localhost:8080/ldp/Apache-Marmotta/ISWC2014-Tutorial

-## Update LDP-SR (POST)
+## Update LDP-SR (PUT)

 To refer to the image in the blogpost, we update the post.
 For that, we need the `ETag` of the post: